-To invigorate discussions on the medium- to long-term direction of the Company at its Board of Directors Meetings, Fujitsu established the council to enable Independent Directors & Auditors, who maintain a certain degree of separation from the execution of business activities, to consistently gain a deeper understanding of Fujitsu's business.
-In the Independent Directors & Auditors Council, members share information and exchange viewpoints so that they can each formulate their own opinions.
+In response to the requirements of Japan's Corporate Governance Code, which facilitates the activities of Independent Directors and Auditors, and in order to invigorate discussions on the medium- to long-term direction of the company at its Board of Directors Meetings, the Company believes it essential to establish a system which enables Independent Directors and Auditors, who maintain a certain degree of separation from the execution of business activities, to consistently gain a deeper understanding of the Company's business.
+Based on this recognition, the Company established the Independent Directors and Auditors Council in fiscal 2015.
+In the Independent Directors and Auditors Council, members discuss on the medium-to long-term direction of the company and share information and exchange viewpoints so that they can each formulate their own opinions.